 Although the above points have to be mentioned, do not be put off about steroids.
-The relief of symptoms and the prevention of serious complications usually outweigh the risk of side-effects from the doses of steroids used for giant cell arteritis (GCA).
+The relief of symptoms and the prevention of serious complications usually outweigh the risk of side-effects from the doses of steroids used for temporal arteritis.

 Further reading and references

 Mackie SL, Dejaco C, Appenzeller S, et al; British Society for Rheumatology guideline on diagnosis and treatment of giant cell arteritis.
 Rheumatology (Oxford).
 2020 Mar 159(3):e1-e23. doi: 10.1093/rheumatology/kez672.